Regions Bank Review

 Life Visa

-Life Visa has no annual fee and is a great option if you’re looking to make a balance transfer to pay down some existing credit card debt.
-There are no rewards up for grabs, but the 0% intro APR lasts for 15 months on purchases and balance transfers.
+Life Visa has no annual fee and is a great option to make a balance transfer to pay down some existing credit card debt.
+No rewards are up for grabs, but the 0% intro APR lasts 15 months on purchases and balance transfers.

 Explore Visa

-Explore is a good option for those looking to build up their credit score with a low-risk, secured credit card.
-Like the Life Visa, there are no rewards, and this card is designed specifically for those who want to learn how to responsibly use a credit card.
+Explore is a good option for those looking to build their credit score with a low-risk, secured credit card.
+Like the Life Visa, there are no rewards, and this card is designed specifically for those who want to learn how to use a credit card responsibly.

-To get an Explore card, you’ll need to open an Explore Card Savings account to fund it.
+To get an Explore card, you must open an Explore Card Savings account to fund it.
 There’s a $250 opening deposit requirement, and your total savings account balance will be your available limit on the credit card.
 This way, the funds in your savings serve as collateral for your credit card balance.

 Regions Bank Features

-Regions currently has a presence in 15 states in the South and parts of the Midwest, with 1,500 branches throughout:
+Regions currently has a presence in 16 states in the South and parts of the Midwest:

 1. Alabama